MODM Clinical Trials Coordination

 Data Management

-Introduction to the SAS language
+Introduction to SAS

-- Statistics Reminder
+- Statistics Overview

-- Experimental designs: parallel designs, paired series designs, crossover designs, bioequivalence tests
+- Experimental designs: parallel designs, paired-series designs, crossover designs, bioequivalence tests

-Epidemiological studies
+Epidemiological Studies

-Medical writing
+Medical Writing

 Teaching methods: